Houston Negligent Hiring Lawyers

 The Negligent Retention cause of action highlights the need for ongoing investigation into an employee’s background.
 Just because you checked a person’s background once and he had no past problems does not mean it is safe to assume that he will always be a model employee.
 Jobs that place employees in a position of authority that, when abused, are likely to result in foreseeable injury to others require a regular check and not just a one time screening.
 It is important that a responsible employer determine how often is considered to be a reasonable time to rely upon a background check before requesting an updated one.
 Failure to do so can result in a dangerous person being given the means to cause injury.
 It is much like giving a child a loaded gun.

-Our Negligent Hiring and Negligent Retention Resources
+Our Negligent Hiring and Negligent Retention Resources & Tools

-at Simmons and Fletcher, P.C., we subscribe to services that enable us to run our own criminal background checks, professional licensing checks, civil court record and bankruptcy court filings, sex offender record checks, department of motor vehicle licensing checks, hospital lien checks, property tax record checks and other screening checks on defendants.
+At Simmons and Fletcher, P.C., we subscribe to services that enable us to run our own criminal background checks, professional licensing checks, civil court record and bankruptcy court filings, sex offender record checks, department of motor vehicle licensing checks, hospital lien checks, property tax record checks and other screening checks on defendants.
 Our negligent hiring lawyers also have private investigators at our disposal for more detailed history and record checks when needed.
 We can and often do subpoena negligent employer’s records and compare what our own screening searches find.
 Having these resources enables us to compare what was found to what should have been found by an employer in the hiring process.
 Call us today for a free no obligation consultation if you suspect you were injured due to an employer’s negligent hiring.